Your browser version is no longer supported, so you may experience issues while using this site.

 Pack road trip essentials

 Your road trip essentials kit should include water, snacks and a first aid kit.
 You want to make sure you’re fed, fuelled and healthy if your car breaks down.
 Don’t forget your portable phone charger!
 It’ll come in handy if you need to contact AAMI Roadside Assist from Woop Woop.
 We can provide 24/7 Australia-wide roadside assistance if your car breaks down or you’re locked out for any reason.
-Just add AAMI Roadside Assist as an optional extra on your AAMI Comprehensive Car Insurance policy.
+Just add AAMI Roadside Assist as an Optional Cover on your AAMI Comprehensive Car Insurance policy.
 Signing up online will get you $50 off — our treat.

 You should also pack LED flares, or a good old-fashioned torch, in case your car breaks down in the dark.
 A portable coffee machine may not be a must-have, but you won’t be sorry you brought it.
 Once the essentials are packed, throw in some glittery masks and all the other fun stuff.
 Optional: sprinkle sequins over the lot for a festive feel!